onzfonz/comp227/src/content/1/en/part1a.md

 By default, the application runs on localhost port 3000 with the address <http://localhost:3000>

 Your default browser should launch automatically.
-Open the browser console **immediately**.
+Open the browser console (***Ctrl-Shift-I***) **immediately**.
 Also, open a text editor so that you can view the code as well as the webpage at the same time on the screen:

 ![code and browser side by side](../../images/1/1e.png)

+You can collapse lab0 and close the README.md from that lab that we had from the previous folder.
+Because we attached the projects, you'll need to make sure that you are editing the correct file, which you can check in the upper left breadcrumb trail.

-The code of the application resides in the *src* folder.
+The code of the application resides in the *reading/src* folder.
-Let's simplify the default code such that the contents of the file index.js looks like this:
+Let's simplify the default code such that the contents of the file *index.js* looks like this:

 ```js
 import React from 'react'